Search: Advanced search

 Connecting to a second display via USB-C

-Connecting to HDMI/DVI/VGA displays through a USB-C to HDMI/DVI/VGA adapter is supported.
+Connecting to HDMI/DisplayPort/DVI/VGA displays through a USB-C to HDMI/DisplayPort/DVI/VGA adapter is supported.
 Please refer to the following links.

 Symptom: The Docking Station is not functioning properly on a Windows computer with Thunderbolt 3.
-Symptoms include no video, flickering video, and an unstable USB peripheral connection.
+Symptoms include no video, flickering video, video on one monitor, and an unstable USB peripheral connection.

-Solution: Update BIOS, firmware and drivers from the manufacturer website.
+Solution: Update BIOS, Thunderbolt 3 firmware, Thunderbolt 3 controller driver, and Intel Graphic driver from the manufacturer website.
 For more details, refer to articles below:

 Symptom: The Docking Station is not recognized / one or more ports are not functional